PrasadSahana/neocortexapi/source/Samples/NeoCortexApiSample/Statistical Analysis/Investigation of HTM layer.md

 ### How stability was achieved in the class ‘SequenceLearning.cs’ of layer L4  SP + TM?

-A new version of HTM classifier was introduced which implemented the following method as follows:
+A new version of HTM classifier was introduced as follows:

 ```csharp
 	public List<ClassifierResult> GetPredictedInputValues(Cell[] predictiveCells, short howMany)
 ```
+where

 ```csharp
 	var predictedInputValue = cls.GetPredictedInputValues(lyrOut.PredictiveCells.ToArray(), 3);